perkinsml/stackoverflow_survey_analysis/README.md

 </ol>

 # Installation
-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
+There should be no libraries required to run the code in the notebook beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.\*

 The code was developed using Python version 3.7.6 and Pandas 1.0.1.